manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Aurelia-feedback-from-the-trenches.md

 ## Small apps over big apps

-Whenever possible, it is best to write multiple small applications over writing one huge application.
+Whenever possible, it's better to write multiple small applications over writing one huge application.
 A small code base is more manageable than a large one, and it's easier to have multiple small teams maintaining multiple small applications than one huge team working on a single huge code base.
-Small applications can be released independently and at different paces, while releasing huge apps require much more planification and coordination between team members, and such a process is much less agile.
+Small applications can be released independently and at different paces, while releasing huge apps require much more planification and coordination between team members, and such a process is most of the time rigid and not agile at all.

 I didn't invent anything here; microservices have been around long enough now, and they are based on the same principles.